ALbot-developers/albot-backend/docs/report-feature-specification.md

 ### Bug Reports Table

-The bug reports are stored in a database table named `bug_reports` with the following structure:
+The bug reports are stored in a database table named `quick_reports` with the following structure:

 | Field       | Type     | Description                                    |
 |-------------|----------|------------------------------------------------|